cloud-bulldozer/benchmark-operator/docs/kube-burner.md

 Ripsaw's kube-burner integration supports the following workloads:

 - **cluster-density**: This workload is a cluster density focused test that creates a set of Deployments, Builds, Secret, Services and Routes across the cluster.
 This is a namespaced workload, meaning that kube-burner **will create as many namespaces with these objects as the configured job_iterations**.

-**Note**: This workload uses the kube-burner's parameter _*waitFor: ["Deployment"]*_ in order to wait only for deployments in case of using `wait_when_finished`
+Each iteration of this workload creates the following objects:
+  - 12 imagestreams
+  - 3 buidconfigs
+  - 6 builds
+  - 1 deployment with 2 pod replicas (sleep) mounting two secrets each. *deployment-2pod*
+  - 2 deployments with 1 pod replicas (sleep) mounting two secrets. *deployment-1pod*
+  - 3 services, one pointing to *deployment-2pod*, and other two pointing to *deployment-1pod*.
+  - 3 route.
+1 pointing to the service *deployment-2pod* and other two pointing to *deployment-1pod*
+  - 20 secrets

-- **kubelet-density**: Creates a single namespace with a number of Deployments equal to **job_iterations**
+- **kubelet-density**: Creates a single namespace with a number of Deployments equal to **job_iterations**.
+Each iteration of this workload creates the following object:
+  - 1 pod. (sleep)

 - **kubelet-density-heavy**.
 Creates a **single namespace with a number of applications equals to job_iterations**.
 This application consists on two deployments (a postgresql database and a simple client that generates some CPU load) and a service that is used by the client to reach the database.
+Each iteration of this workload creates the following objects:
+  - 1 deployment holding a postgresql database
+  - 1 deployment holding a client application for the previous database
+  - 1 service pointing to the postgresl database

-The workload is specified by the parameter `workload` from the `args` object of the configuration.
+The workload type is specified by the parameter `workload` from the `args` object of the configuration.
+Each workload supports several configuration parameters, detailed in the [configuration section](#configuration)

 ## Configuration

 All kube-burner's workloads support the following parameters:

-- workload: Type of kube-burner workload.
+- **workload**: Type of kube-burner workload.
 As mentioned before, allowed values are cluster-density, kubelet-density and kubelet-density-heavy
-- default_index: Elasticsearch index name.
+- **default_index**: Elasticsearch index name.
 Defaults to __ripsaw-kube-burner__
-- job_iterations: How many iterations to execute of the specified kube-burner workload
+- **job_iterations**: How many iterations to execute of the specified kube-burner workload
-- qps: Limit object creation queries per second.
+- **qps**: Limit object creation queries per second.
 Defaults to __5__
-- burst: Maximum burst for throttle.
+- **burst**: Maximum burst for throttle.
 Defaults to __10__
-- image: Allows to use an alternative kube-burner container image.
+- **image**: Allows to use an alternative kube-burner container image.
 Defaults to `quay.io/cloud-bulldozer/kube-burner:latest`
-- wait_when_finished: Makes kube-burner to wait for all objects created to be ready/completed before index metrics and finishing the job.
+- **wait_when_finished**: Makes kube-burner to wait for all objects created to be ready/completed before index metrics and finishing the job.
 Defaults to __true__
-- pod_wait: Wait for all pods to be running before moving forward to the next job iteration.
+- **pod_wait**: Wait for all pods to be running before moving forward to the next job iteration.
 Defaults to __false__
-- verify_objects: Verify object count after running each job.
+- **verify_objects**: Verify object count after running each job.
 Defaults to __true__
-- error_on_verify: Exit with rc 1 before indexing when object verification fails.
+- **error_on_verify**: Exit with rc 1 before indexing when object verification fails.
 Defaults to __false__
-- log_level: Kube-burner log level.
+- **log_level**: Kube-burner log level.
 Allowed info and debug.
 Defaults to __info__
-- node_selector: Pods deployed by the different workloads use this nodeSelector.
+- **node_selector**: Pods deployed by the different workloads use this nodeSelector.
 This parameter consists of a dictionary like:

 ```yaml
 node_selector: